Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Normal surfaces in , and binary codes of nodal surfaces

 \begin{defin} (1) Let $Y$ be a nodal surface in $\PP^3$ of even degree $d$, and let $H$ be a smooth hyperplane section of $Y$.

 Then the {\bf extended code} $\sK '$ is defined as the kernel

-(2) The sets $\sN$ which correspond to code vectors in $\sK$ were defined in \cite{babbage} and later in \cite{cascat} as strongly even (even) sets of nodes, whereas those sets corresponding to code vectors in $\sK' \setminus \sK$ were called weakly even (later: half even) sets of nodes.
+(2) The sets $\sN$ which correspond to code vectors in $\sK$ were defined in \cite{babbage} and later in \cite{cascat} as strongly even (even) sets of nodes, whereas those sets corresponding to code vectors in $\sK' \setminus \sK$ were called weakly even (later: half-even) sets of nodes.

 \end{defin}